sigvt/vtuber-livechat-dataset/README.md

 ![Header](https://github.com/holodata/vtuber-livechat-dataset/blob/master/.github/kaggle-dataset-header.png?raw=true)

-# Vtuber 300M: Live Chat and Moderation Events
+# VTuber 400M: Live Chat and Moderation Events

-Huge collection of hundreds of millions of live chat, super chat, and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kinds of NLP projects.
+VTuber 400M is a huge collection of hundreds of millions of live chat, super chat, and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kinds of NLP projects.

 Download the dataset from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat).